AIT-brainlab/AIT-thesis-template/README.md

 - conclusion.tex is where you give the summary and final remarks such as future work
 - references.bib is where you enter the bibtex for each citations you make
 - appendix.tex is where you enter your appendix
-- thesis.tex is the main file which imports all the above files (you can comment out sections you do not need.)
+- thesis.tex is the main file which imports all the above files (you can comment out sections you do not need)

-> \* You probably will not need to touch these files
+> You will probably not have to touch files containing \*.

 ## Contributing